microsoft/nn-Meter/docs/builder/rule_tester.md

 Users could open `<workspace-path>/configs/ruletest_config.yaml` and edit the content.
 The config will take effect after the the config file is saved and closed.

-The workspace folder should be declared before building the rule_tester:
+After creating the workspace and completing configuration, users could initialize workspace in `builder_config` module before building the rule_tester:

 ```python
 from nn_meter.builder.utils import builder_config